Angelina Love: National Wrestling Alliance (2022–2023)

 Love made her National Wrestling Alliance (NWA) debut on the April 23, 2022, episode NWA PowerrrSurge USA, where she defeated Riley.
 On the April 26 episode of NWA Powerrr, Love announced that she has signed a contract with NWA.
 Later, on the same episode, Love has defeated Tootie Lynn.

 On the January 31, 2023, episode of NWA Powerrr, Kamille and Thom Latimer are standing with Kyle Davis, who says their scheduled match against Psycho Love is off, as Love and "Psycho Boy" Fodder were unable to make the show.
-Kamille says they were just scared, and that’s why they didn’t come to the show.
+Kamille says they were just scared, and that's why they didn't come to the show.
 Love and Fodder attack Latimer and Kamille from behind.
 Fodder slams Latimer into the ring post.
 Love takes the fight to Kamille.
 She chokes the champion with a kendo stick.
 Love hits Latimer with a low blow, and Fodder hits him with a kendo stick.
 Love drops Kamille with the Botox Injection.
-It was later announced that Love will challenge Kamille for the NWA World Women's Championship in a No Disqualification match at Nuff Said.
+It was later announced that Love would challenge Kamille for the NWA World Women's Championship in a No Disqualification match at Nuff Said.
 At the event, Love was defeated by Kamille and failed to win the title.